AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 * [Data Science Workspace](https://www.adobe.io/apis/experienceplatform/home/data-science-workspace.html) in "developer" option: you can use prebuilt artificial intelligence (AI) and machine-learning models in Adobe Experience Platform to influence various points of the customer journey.
 By unearthing hidden insights, you can make better predictions across the customer journey, suggest recommended best next steps, or automate cumbersome processes.

-## How does CJA differ from our traditional Adobe Analytics product?

-CJA expands the scope of Analytics not just by offering easy-to-use cross-channel capabilities.
-It also removes some of the traditional limitations.
-The biggest practical improvements you will notice in CJA are:

-* Unlimited variables and events: you are no longer constrained by a maximum number of eVars, props, or events.
-* Unlimited uniques: The Adobe Analytics limit of x uniques is no longer relevant.
-* You can merge report suites without changes to re-implementation.
-* You can report on out-of-order data.
-* You can restate and fix historical data.
-* You can leverage the power of segmentation, fallout, flow, attribution, etc., on non-web datasets.
-* Some of the powerful capabilities found in Data Workbench are now available in Workspace, such as ...

-## Data Workbench functionality mapping

-Do we want to include this?

 ## Prerequisites

 Before you can start using [!UICONTROL Customer Journey Analytics], you need to complete the following steps for your organization: